 To get the bonus interest rate, make sure you make no withdrawals and deposit at least $50 for the month.
+But if you don't achieve this one month, don't worry, you can still be eligible the following month.

 What are the features of the Westpac Reward Saver Savings Account?